fps/asciichanges/README.md

 <pre>| Cm7 | # Vamp over this chord to get a feel for it :) </pre>

 ## Key/Value pairs

+Key/Value pairs are used to describe properties of the song like the tempo, or the time signature.
+Their general structure is

+</pre>Key: Value</pre>

+The following properties can be used:

+* <code>Tempo</code>: The tempo of the song in beats per minute (bpm).
+* <code>Signature</code>: The time signature.

+Keys are case insensitive.
+So an author is free to write <code>tempo</code> or <code>tEmPo</code>.

 ## Bars/Measures